builder555/wifi-pass-changer-omada/Readme.md

 Rental wifi management application simplifies the process of changing passwords remotely.
 With this app you can easily change a WiFi password, or retrieve the current one for a guest wifi in your rental unit.

-You can run it as standalone application or as a docker image.
+You can run it as standalone application or as a docker container.

 ---